redwoodjs/redwood/packages/create-redwood-app-template/packages/cli/README.md

 ## Installation

-We recommend that you install Hammer's CLI globally with npm `npm install -g @hammerframework/hammer-cli` or with yarn `yarn global add @hammerframework/hammer-cli`.
+We recommend that you install Redwood's CLI globally with npm `npm install -g @redwoodjs/cli` or with yarn `yarn global add @redwoodjs/cli`.

 ## Command line basics